 Wassermann Lake Preserve

-The city and Minnehaha Creek Watershed District have been updating the Wassermann Lake Preserve concept plan and park elements, based on the original plan approved by both entities.
+The city and Minnehaha Creek Watershed District are partners on this project.
+Construction is scheduled to begin in May 2020 and be substantially complete by late fall 2020.
 The site is approximately 33.5 acres, including 16 acres of wetland, six acres of open water, eight acres of upland park and 700 feet of stream channel.
-The concept plan discussed at the Victoria City Council meeting on October 14 is a deeper dive into the park elements: boardwalks, shelter, restroom facilities, parking lot, nature play areas, trails and park design.

 Sign up for email or text message notifications about this project.